jkenton/CapableOne/_posts/2023-12-28-mind-blower.md

 On your back has two meanings, at least how I understand it.
 First, "on your back" can mean that a person is over-critical.
 Or it can mean that a person is dependent (or over-dependent) on you.

-Anxiety, for me, does feel like my loved ones are on my back.
-Now, I also understnad that people are on my back, in a dependency way, because I put them there.
+Anxiety, for me, does feel like my loved ones are on my back, as opposed say to "on my side".

+Now, I also understand that people are on my back, in a dependency way, because I put them there.
 Truly, hardly anyone is TRULY on my back in a critical way.
 Yet, look at the graphic.
 Innocent comments really get through.
 Anger.
 Defiance.
 Overplanning.
 It's like the artist was describing my internal monologue...

 Except for the sleeping...
 I can fall asleep just about anywhere.
 And that sleeping anywhere WAS a point of contention growing up.
 I don't know why taking naps was such a hard thing for others to accept...